made at KIT | part of the twon project

 Each user receives messages from all their friends—but only the top one makes it through.
 That’s where your ranking algorithm comes in.
 Should messages be shown at random?
 Prioritize similar sentiments?
 Highlight the most aggressive or the calmest voices?

 Click the button to assign random sentiments to Alice’s six friends.
-Then, choose two ranking strategies and compare how they sort the messages.
-The connecting lines show how the same friends shift positions depending on your design.
+Then, choose two ranking algorithms and compare how they sort the messages.

 Your choices shape what Alice sees—and how she feels.
 What kind of world will you build?